Please change your location to view this page.

 Not-for-profit Law has produced a series of webinars to complement the National Volunteer Guide.

 The webinars help organisations distinguish between volunteers and other workers, learn about volunteers versus unpaid workers, and understand key legal issues to be aware of in relation to youth volunteers.
-Click on the relevant images below to access the free webinars:
+Click on the relevant images below to access the free webinars and tell us what you think (please!)

 We thank the Australian Government, Department of Social Services, for their financial contribution towards the development of this National Volunteer Guide and Webinars.